-This walk visits the popular Sprotbrough Falls before heading to the nearby Sprotbrough Flash Nature Reserve on the River Don, near Doncaster.
+This circular walk visits the popular Sprotbrough Falls and the Sprotbrough Canal before heading to the nearby Sprotbrough Flash Nature Reserve on the River Don, near Doncaster.
 The area is popular with local walkers due to its natural beauty.
 It includes locks, weirs, woodland trails and lots of wildlife to look out for.

 The walk starts on Sprotbrough Bridge and heads past the falls to Sprotbrough Flash.
 The reserve is an interesting place located in the Don Gorge with some wonderful limestone scenery.
 The site also includes open water, wetland, woodland and limestone grassland.
 It's great for wildlife too with Bittern, Gadwall, Great Crested Grebe, Green Woodpecker, Reed Warbler and Brown Hare visitors to the area.
 In the summer months you will also see a wide variety of pretty wildflowers.